xiaotianzhang01/Efficient_Foundation_Model_Survey/README.md

-# Efficient Foundation Model Survey
+# Efficient LLM and Multimodal Foundation Model Survey

-This repo contains the paper list and figures for [A Survey of Resource-efficient Large Foundation Models](https://arxiv.org).
+This repo contains the paper list and figures for [A Survey of Resource-efficient LLM and Multimodal Foundation Models](https://arxiv.org/pdf/2401.08092.pdf).

 ## Abstract